bipingoshali/hello-world/README.md

 # hello-world

 hello!
-I am going to develop a E-Commerce website through the use of JSP Spring framework.
+I am going to develop a E-Commerce web application through the use of JSP Spring framework.